 The huge fresco of the Last Judgment, which occupies the entire counter facade, is much more traditional than the other frescoes in the church.
 The way Giotto depicted the masses of angels and people resembles his altarpiece in the Baroncelli Chapel of the Santa Croce in Florence.
 Individuality is less important here.
 And yet, there are quite a few interesting details in the fresco.
 For instance, Giotto is said to have painted himself in the solemn procession of people on the left progressing towards Enrico Scrovegni (see the image above).
 Quite a few sources claim that he is the man with the yellow hat, but unfortunately none of these sources explain how they get to this conclusion.
 Another charming detail can be found near the top of the fresco, where two angels are unfolding a scroll of the Universe with the sun (left) and the moon (right).
 The middle left part of the Last Judgment is somewhat damaged, which is a pity.

 The fresco shows Christ the Judge seated inside a mandorla, presiding over the Heavenly Court composed of the Twelve Apostles, six on either side.
 There can be no doubt whatsoever that Giotto was inspired by Cavallini’s depiction of the same subject in the Santa Cecilia in Trastevere in Rome.
 As with the Santa Maria in Trastevere mentioned above, the Santa Cecilia must have been a church the artist visited during his sojourn in the Eternal City at the end of the thirteenth century.
-The depiction of Hell in the lower right part of the fresco, on the other hand, must have been inspired by the huge ceiling mosaic in the Baptistery of Florence, also already mentioned above.
-Giotto must have been well acquainted with this mosaic in his hometown, made between ca. 1225 and 1305 (there is in fact speculation that he contributed to it).
+The depiction of Hell in the lower right part of the fresco, on the other hand, must have been inspired by a similar scene in the huge ceiling mosaic in the Baptistery of Florence, also already mentioned above.
+Giotto must have been well acquainted with this part of the mosaic in his hometown, made between 1260 and 1275 (there is in fact speculation that he contributed to other parts of the ceiling).
 His depiction of the man-eating Devil is certainly very similar to that in the Baptistery.
 And just like the mosaicists of the Baptistery did, Giotto included Judas in the scene.
 The former disciple has hanged himself, but Giotto’s depiction is much more graphic than that in Florence: the fresco shows Judas with his bowels gushing out.

 Easy to miss are the smaller frescoes, inside quadrilobes, which are related to the stories from the Life of Christ on the left wall.
 These frescoes all show scenes from the Old Testament that – according to Christian doctrine – prefigure episodes in the life of Christ.
 For instance, the small scene of Elijah in the fiery chariot (2 Kings 2:11) prefigures the Ascension of Christ, while the scene of Jonah swallowed by a sea monster prefigures the Deposition.
 Other quadrilobes for instance show the Creation of Adam from Genesis (connected to the Raising of Lazarus), the Bronze Serpent (connected to the Crucifixion; cf. John 3:14) and Moses at Mount Sinai (connected to the Pentecost).
 Although the chapel has only one choir and apse, Giotto painted two more trompe-l’oeil apses onto the triumphal arch.
 ‘An exercise in perspective’, according to one of my travel guides, but I somehow doubt the master really needed such an exercise.